The Audi Q5 is certainly the segment's most modern offering, delivering a high degree of technology, comfort, and conservative style.

 Underhood, the Q5 once again sports a 2.0-liter inline-4 as its base engine, but it has been upgraded to the automaker's latest unit.
 Nearly the same engine that also powers the larger Q7, the Q5's engine works well in this smaller application.
 It's mated exclusively to a 7-speed automatic and standard all-wheel drive, which now disconnects the driveshaft going to the rear wheels to save fuel in most situations.
 Unlike rivals, however, Audi's system spins up in a fraction of a second to apportion power rearward when needed, and it can sense when a driver is beginning to encounter adverse conditions that require a little extra traction.

 The SQ5 makes use of a new turbocharged 3.0-liter V-6 fitted to the latest S4 and S5, with peak output rated at 354 horsepower and 369 pound-feet of torque.
-Mated to an 8-speed automatic and driving all four wheels, the engine will hustle the SQ5 from 0-60 mph in 5.1 seconds.
+Mated to an 8-speed automatic and driving all four wheels, the engine hustles the SQ5 from 0-60 mph in 5.1 seconds.

 The latest Q5 rides on a new platform modular shared with the A4, which endows it with a big upgrade in structural rigidity.
 It's not substantially lighter than the outgoing model, despite more use of aluminum and reduced weight for its all-wheel drive system.
 More standard and optional features, plus additional sound deadening keep it right around 4,000 pounds for the Premium trim level and slightly higher with more features added on.